Originate/guide/security/README.md

 Mitigation

 - There are a lot of different vectors through which a session can be hijacked.
 It's a symptom of an insecure app, rather than a cause.
 Generally, the most common way for account sessions to be stolen is through an insecure communication channel or because of XSS.
-Remember to always enable SSL and to encode all user-submitted data!
+Remember to always enable SSL and to encode all user-submitted data.

 **Session Fixation**